laxmikant-ainapure/upcxx/INSTALL-rewrite.md

 ## Advanced Installer Configuration ##

-The installer script tries to pick a sensible default behavior for the platform it's running on, but a user wishing for more control over that behavior may be interested in the following set of environment variables.
+The installer script tries to pick a sensible default behavior for the platform it is running on, but the install can be customized using the following environment variables:

 * `CC`, `CXX`: The C and C\+\+ compilers to use.
 * `CROSS`: The cross-configure settings script to pull from the GASNet